|

 this subject, I have yet to see proofs of how

-works AND faith justify for salvation.
+works and faith justify for salvation.
 I'm open

-Personally, after comparing the church according
+Personally, after comparing the Church according

 to the Bible and the Catholic Church, there are